XAMPP

 XAMPP (/ˈzæmp/ or /ˈɛks.æmp/) is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.
 Since most actual web server deployments use the same components as XAMPP, it makes transitioning from a local test server to a live server possible.

 XAMPP's ease of deployment means a WAMP or LAMP stack can be installed quickly and simply on an operating system by a developer, with the advantage that common add-in applications such as WordPress and Joomla! can also be installed with similar ease using Bitnami.

 Etymology

-The term XAMPP is an apparent acronym.
-However, there is no official acronym expansion specified on the Apache Friends website.
-Their homepage header reads "XAMPP Apache + MariaDB + PHP + Perl", indicating that this abbreviation is a recursive acronym.

-The term can be unofficially broken down as follows:

-MySQL was replaced with MariaDB on 19 October 2015 and beginning with XAMPP versions 5.5.30 and 5.6.14, effectively altering the meaning of the acronym.
+The Apache Friends website indicates that XAMPP stands for "XAMPP Apache + MariaDB + PHP + Perl", making it a recursive acronym.
+XAMPP formerly used MySQL, but this was replaced with MariaDB on 19 October 2015 and beginning with XAMPP versions 5.5.30 and 5.6.14, altering the meaning of the acronym.
+It originally stood for Cross-Platform + Apache + MySQL + PHP + Perl.

-While both letters P are de facto interchangeable, the convention used at the Apache Friends website indicates that the first letter P is short for PHP and the latter letter P is short for Perl.